Apply now for: Spring 2015, Summer 2015

 Candidates must be at least 18 years old and have a serious interest in a career in mammal training.
 Interns must feel comfortable bending and walking on uneven and wet terrain and be able to lift 50 lbs.
 The job involves a substantial amount of cleaning with various cleaning agents.
 Our exhibits are outdoors so interns must be comfortable being exposed to all weather conditions.

 *Note: This position is not available for the January Term.
-Additionally, this internship has different Fall and Spring deadlines than our other internships.
-The deadline for Fall MARINE MAMMAL internships is July 1st and the deadling for Spring MARINE MAMMAL internships is November 1st.
-The Summer deadline is February 16st.
+Additionally, this internship has different Fall and Spring time commitments (14 weeks) than our other internships (12 weeks).